 - to metonymy for the whole man of which the phallus is a part

-- to the abstraction of manly qualities like chastity so far removed from its source that it can be applied to a woman
+- to the further abstraction to ideal human behavior like chastity, so far removed from its source that it can be applied to a woman

 - to the abstraction of abstractions: seminal metaphysical power to influence that is worthy of God.

 - finally, to its self-deconstruction to mean the opposite of the ultimate, essential truth: not really quite really true but good enough to fool us.

 The story of cultural evolution is recorded in this vector.
 The primate’s stick becomes a man, becomes simple, violent, manly virility becomes feminine morality becomes universal virtue becomes Godly.

 Then finally, when we think we can’t go any further, we turn it into a word of sly self-denial.
 In postmodern times, truths becomes truthiness, nothing is essentially true in itself.
 The arc is long.
 It vectors up the graph of abstraction until it asymptotically goes higher than heaven and disappears in a puff of nihilism.

 What does it portend for the future of the virtual?
 Will it come back to Earth?
 Will computers one day simulate reality enough to trick our senses into really believing we are some place we are not?
 That’s the dream, anyway.
 In truth, at least today, “virtual reality” is at best aspiratonal, at worst a great monicker for another vaporware sell-job, hyping the sizzle not the steak.